Join my community and receive my free ebook! Subscribe now >>

 These are just some of the things that cause high blood pressure.

-Become aware of how your body and mind reacts when you're under stress and include at least some of these things to relax your entire being:
+I'd like you to become aware of how your body and mind reacts when you're under stress and include at least some of these things to relax your entire being:

 This means taking a bit of time away from the children so that you and your spouse or significant other actually talk and give each other a chance to vent his or her frustrations.
 Or doing an activity that you truly love and brings you joy.